GCSE Science

 AQA Science: Glossary - Calibration

-e.g. Dave finds some old mercury thermometers, but the scales have worn off over the years.
+e.g. Clive finds some old mercury thermometers, but the scales have worn off over the years.
 He doesn't want to throw them away as they appear to work very well.
 He decides to calibrate them.

 Filling a beaker with ice and a little water, he lowers the thermometers into the mixture.
 Using a permanent marker, he marks a line on the thermometer to show the freezing point of water (0°C)

-Dave then boils a beaker of water and places the thermometers into it.
+Clive then boils a beaker of water and places the thermometers into it.
 Again he marks the level of the mercury in the tubes (100°C)

 2. What assumption is made in calibrating a thermometer in this way?